 Use and effect

-Morphine is used as a strong pain killer (analgesic) in medicine.
-The pharmacologically effective adult dose is around 10 mg.
+In medicine, morphine is used as a strong pain killer (analgesic).
+The pharmacologically effective dose for an adult is approximately 10 mg.
 However, even this dosage may cause undesirable side-effects, such as respiratory depression, sedation, nausea and vomiting.
 The consumption of morphine usually causes euphoria, which lends this substance its addictive potential.

 Poppy seeds used in the food industry are rich in oil and almost free of alkaloids.
 Yet since the seeds come into contact with the milky poppy seed sap during harvesting, morphine is classified as a food contaminant.

-Morphine is analysed at ifp based on acidic, organic extraction followed by quantification by means of LC-MS/MS.
+At ifp morphine is analysed based on acidic, organic extraction followed by quantification using LC-MS/MS.